aerospike/aerolab/src/pkg/agi/db/README.md

 - No TTL / per-row expiry.
 - No compound secondary indexes; only a single numeric range index per set, on one column.
-- No Aerospike wire-format compatibility.
-The adapter that wires this into the ingest / plugin code comes later.

 ## Benchmarks (Apple M3 Max, debug build, tmp disk, 200ms bench time)